Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 msf > use auxiliary/scanner/smb/smb_enumshares

 smbclient -U "" -N -L \\<HOSTNAME | IP>
-# Some Windows servers do not support IP only and require the NetBIOS name too
+# Some Windows servers do not support IP only and require the NetBIOS name to be specified.
 smbclient -U "" -N -L \\<HOSTNAME> -I <IP>
-# To authenticate as USERNAME. --pw-nt-hash to specify an NT hash instead of a cleartext password
+# To authenticate as the specifed user. --pw-nt-hash to specify an NT hash instead of a cleartext password.
-smbclient -U <USERNAME> [--pw-nt-hash] ...
+smbclient -U '<WORKGROUP | DOMAIN>\<USERNAME>' [--pw-nt-hash] -L \\<HOSTNAME | IP>
 ```

 The `SoftPerfect`'s' `NetScan` Windows graphical network scanner utility can be